MBA (Investment Management Option)

 Financial service experts understand that in order to succeed in the investment management industry, obtaining the Chartered Financial Analyst (CFA) designation is a must.
 By combining the CFA credential with an MBA focused on a comprehensive business education, candidates are setting themselves up for highly successful careers as corporate leaders.
 We need scholars and financial professionals with strong academic backgrounds to investigate the realities of investor psychology and financial markets in order to better assist clients achieve their investment objectives.

-The MBA with Complete CFA Integration provides you with an opportunity to pursue two world-recognized designations simultaneously.
+The MBA in Investment Management provides you with an opportunity to pursue two world-recognized designations simultaneously.
 Courses are offered in Toronto and Montreal, giving you the benefits of a full-time program with the flexibility of a part-time schedule.
 This structure allows 70 per cent of our cohort to work while they study, allowing them to continue to accumulate the four years of work experience required to earn the CFA charter.

 Our program is partnered with the CFA Institute, enabling you to take advantage of the latest material the global association has to offer.
 Along with faculty members that are at the forefront of academic research and investment management practices, our curriculum ensures that students have pass rates that often double the worldwide average.